solvcon/solvcon/doc/source/index.rst

 SOLVCON is a collection of `Python <http://www.python.org>`__-based conservation-law solvers that use the space-time `Conservation Element and Solution Element (CESE) method <http://www.grc.nasa.gov/WWW/microbus/>`__.
-SOLVCON targets at problems that can be formulated as a system of first-order, linear or non-linear partial differential equations (PDEs) [Lax73]_:
+SOLVCON targets at solving problems that can be formulated as a system of first-order, linear or non-linear partial differential equations (PDEs) [Lax73]_:

 .. math::
-  :label: e:consform

   \dpd{\bvec{u}}{t}
   + \sum_{\iota=1}^3 \mathrm{A}^{(\iota)}(\bvec{u})\dpd{\bvec{u}}{x_{\iota}}